-Topics included in our study are: the nature of the Doctor-Patient Relationship, principles of Patient Decision-Making, Life-Sustaining Treatments (including CPR and medical nutrition and hydration), Reproductive Issues (including conception, artificial reproductive technologies, abortion), arguments for Euthanasia and Physician-Assisted Suicide, and Research Ethics (including a consideration of the Stem Cell controversy).
+Topics included in our study are: the nature of the Doctor-Patient relationship, principles of Patient Decision-Making, Life Sustaining Treatments (including CPR and medical nutrition and hydration), Reproductive Issues (including conception, artificial reproductive technologies, abortion), arguments for Euthanasia and Physician-Assisted Suicide, and Research Ethics (including a consideration of the Stem Cell controversy).

-Lab Assistant (3946) 1⁄2 credit Prerequisite: Only open to juniors and seniors who have taken and passed the Regents Science class they are assigned to.
+Lab Assistant (3946)

+Prerequisite: Only open to juniors and seniors who have taken and passed the Regents Science class and must have permission from the instructor they are assigned to.
 Full year course meeting on alternate days.